NHS Mortgages

 First Homes scheme

-Councils are allowed to prioritise key workers, including NHS staff, for the relatively new First Homes initiative, which gives first-time buyers the chance to purchase earmarked homes at a 30-50% discount of the market price.
+Councils are allowed to prioritise key workers, including NHS staff, for the relatively new First Homes initiative.
+This initiative allows first-time buyers to purchase earmarked homes at a 30-50% discount of the market price.

-To be eligible your household income must be lower than £80,000 (£90,000 for London residents), but you could find that the stock level of the relevant houses is an issue as demand is high.
+To be eligible, your household income must be lower than £80,000 (£90,000 for London residents).
+However, as demand is high, the stock level of the relevant houses could be an issue.

-A number of high street lenders pledged their support by offering 95% loan-to-value mortgages as part of the scheme, including Halifax, Chorley Building Society, Nationwide and Leeds Building Society.
+A number of high-street lenders, including Halifax, Chorley Building Society, Nationwide, and Leeds Building Society, pledged their support by offering 95% loan-to-value mortgages as part of the scheme.

 You may find that other initiatives might suit your requirements better if you’re looking to get on the property ladder with your NHS wage: